BLOG

 Put simply, decarbonisation means all the measures through which your business can reduce the gases that it emits which are causing the world’s climate to shift.

-For most businesses, this refers to the amount of greenhouse gas emissions, mainly carbon dioxide (CO2) and methane, they generate as part of their operations, through their supply chain and through their investments.
+For most businesses, this refers to the amount of greenhouse gas, mainly carbon dioxide (CO2) and methane, that is produced as part of their operations, through their supply chain and through their investments.

 What is net zero?